-SUMMARY: FMCSA announces its decision to exempt ten individuals from the vision requirement in the Federal Motor Carrier Safety Regulations (FMCSRs).
+SUMMARY: FMCSA announces its decision to exempt 8 individuals from the vision requirement in the Federal Motor Carrier Safety Regulations (FMCSRs).
+They are unable to meet the vision requirement in one eye for various reasons.
 The exemptions will enable these individuals to operate commercial motor vehicles (CMVs) in interstate commerce without meeting the prescribed vision requirement in one eye.
 The Agency has concluded that granting these exemptions will provide a level of safety that is equivalent to or greater than the level of safety maintained without the exemptions for these CMV drivers.

-DATES: The exemptions are effective June 6, 2012.
-The exemptions expire on June 6, 2014.
+DATES: The exemptions are effective May 20, 2013.
+The exemptions expire on May 20, 2015.